sadponyguerillaboy/Swift-Apple-EFI-Patcher/README.md

 <br><a href="https://ibb.co/Tbh1zC6"><img src="https://i.ibb.co/HxgCmJ6/patch.jpg" alt="patch" border="0" /></a>

 The patching portion of the application window is where you can edit your EFI dump.
-If you dumped your EFI using the dump utility above, then the "Original EFI File" text field will auto-populate with the location of the dumped file.
-If you already have a dumped EFI file you wish to modify, then you can either type the path into the "Original EFI File" field, or yo can click the "Open" button and choose the file, which will in turn auto-populate the "Original EFI File" filed.
+If you obtained your EFI using the extraction utility above, then the "Original EFI File" text field will auto-populate with the location of the extracted file.
+If you already have a dumped EFI file you wish to modify, then you can either type the path into the "Original EFI File" field, or yo can click the "Open" button and choose the file, which will in turn auto-populate the "Original EFI File" field.

-The four radio buttons activate each of the patching processes and should be pretty self explanatory.
+The four checkboxes activate each of the patching processes and should be pretty self explanatory.

-To patch the serial number, click the "Change Serial Number" radio button and enter a new 12 character serial number of your choosing.
+To patch the serial number, click the "Change Serial Number" checkbox and enter a new 12 character serial number of your choosing.

-To clean the ME Region, click the "Clean ME Region" radio button, and either manually enter the path to the ME Region file or click the open button and select the file, which will in turn auto-populate the ME Region File path field.
+To clean the ME Region, click the "Clean ME Region" checkbox, and either manually enter the path to the ME Region file or click the open button and select the file, which will in turn auto-populate the ME Region File path field.

-To Remove firmware locks, click the "Remove Firmware Lock" radio button.
+To Remove firmware locks, click the "Remove Firmware Lock" checkbox.
 This will fill the $SVS region with 0xFF.

-To Clear NVRAM, click the "Clear NVRAM' radio button.
+To Clear NVRAM, click the "Clear NVRAM' checkbox.
 This will fill the first $VSS region with 0xFF.

 Once patching selections have been made.
 Click the "Patch' button below.